ballerina-guides/bff-samples/securely_consume_services_from_backends/README.md

 $ git clone https://github.com/ballerina-guides/bff-samples.git
 ```

-2. Create a new Asgardeo Application and configure it into the `securely_consume_services_from_backends/Config.toml`.
-Please refer this to get more details.
+2. Create a new Asgardeo Application and configure it into the `connect_with_asgardeo_for_building_secure_services/Config.toml`.
+Please refer [this](https://wso2.com/asgardeo/docs/guides/applications/register-single-page-app/) to get more details.

 3. Open a Terminal and run the Ballerina service